Cars

 More information on vehicle regulations in Austria.

-Compared to the rest of Europe, Austria is in the middle range when it comes to the costs of owning a car.
+Compared to the rest of Europe, Austria is around average when it comes to the costs of owning a car.

-All driver’s licenses issued by an EU and EEA country are recognized in Austria.
-You can, but don’t have to, convert your EU or EEA license to an Austrian license , unless your driver’s license is a category C (C1 or D1) EEA-issued license, which is only valid in Austria for the first five years.
+All driving licenses issued by an EU and EEA country are recognized in Austria.
+You can, but don’t have to, convert your EU or EEA license into an Austrian license, unless your driving license is a category C (C1 or D1) EEA-issued license, which is only valid in Austria for the first five years.
 For non-EU and EEA-issued licenses, you have six months to convert your license before it loses its validity in Austria.
-Depending on which country issued your license, you may need to do a practical examination.
+Depending on which country issued your license, you may need to take a practical driving test.

 Further Information

-More information on Driving License Conversion can be found in Topic Relocation, Foreign Driving License Conversion.
+More information on converting your driving license can be found under Relocation Foreign Driving License Conversion.

-More information on Car Import in topic 2 – Relocation.
+More information on car imports in section 2 – Relocation.

 In order for a vehicle to be registered with an official registration office, it must be covered by third-party liability insurance (KFZ Haftpflichtversicherung) which is valid in Austria.

-The insurance must be purchased from an insurance company that is entitled to provide third-party liability insurance services in Austria.
+The insurance must be purchased from an insurance company which is officially licensed to provide third-party liability insurance in Austria.

-Austrian insurance companies work - especially for private vehicles - with the bonus-malus system, under which claim-free years reduce the charged premium (no-claims bonus).
+Austrian insurance companies work (especially for private vehicle ownership) with the bonus-malus system, under which claim-free years reduce the premium (no-claims bonus).
 In contrast, if claims are reported, a higher premium will be charged.
-The bonus-malus system can differ from one insurance company to another.
-They are not obliged to take into account the previous damage history of EU citizens who take out third-party liability insurance when registering their vehicle in Austria, but they often do so in practice.
+The bonus-malus system can differ from each insurance company.
+They are not obliged to take into account the previous history of EU citizens who take out third-party liability insurance when registering their vehicle in Austria, but they often do so in practice.

-Usually, if you are the one at fault for an accident, your own third-party liability insurance will cover the cost of the damage incurred by the other driver, but not your own damage costs.
-In order to be compensated for these damages, you require fully comprehensive insurance.
+Usually, if you are the one at fault in the case of an accident, your own third-party liability insurance will cover the cost of the damage incurred by the other driver, but not your own damage costs.
+In order to be compensated for the cost of this damage, you require fully comprehensive insurance.

 Further Information

 The required documents must be submitted to a registration office.
 The data is entered there without having to fill out a form; the applicant only has to sign the application form.
 With a written power of attorney, a representative can also register the vehicle.
-When registering a vehicle, the registration office issues a registration certificate (formerly: registration certificate).
-Authorities and state inspection offices also issue registration certificates for the relevant cases.
+When registering a vehicle, the registration office issues a registration certificate.
+Authorities and state inspection offices also issue registration certificates in specific cases.

 - 01